WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

-In the rest of this article, \begin{itemize} \item $M$ is a quantizable real-analytic compact K\"ahler manifold; \item $f$ is a real-valued function on $M$ with real-analytic regularity, such that $\min(f)=0$ and all minimal points are non-degenerate; \item $U\subset M$ is an open set on which $f$ vanishes at exactly one point. $U$ is identified with a neighbourhood of $0$ in $\C^d$, with $f(0)=0$ (in particular, $P_0=0$); \item $\phi$ is a K\"ahler potential on $U$ such that
+In the rest of this article, \begin{itemize} \item $(M,\omega,J)$ is a quantizable real-analytic compact K\"ahler manifold (which means that $\omega$ is real-analytic on the complex manifold $(M,J)$); $L,(S_N)_{N\in \N}$ and $(T_N)_{N\in \N}$ are the prequantum line bundle, the Bergman projectors and the Toeplitz quantizations of Definition \ref{def:toep}; \item $f$ is a real-valued function on $M$ with real-analytic regularity. \item $U_0$ is a small neighbourhood of an elliptic point $P_0$ of $f$ which is a local minimum (such that the objects below exist on $U_0$); without loss of generality $f(P_0)=0$; \item $\phi$ is a K\"ahler potential near $U_0$ such that, in a chart where $P_0$ is mapped to $0$,